 Officially, the UK's greenhouse gas emissions have fallen from 788 million tonnes in 1990 to 566 million tonnes in 2009.
 Unofficially, another 253 million tonnes should be added to our account.
 That's the difference between the greenhouse gases released in manufacturing the goods we export and those released in manufacturing the goods we import.
 The reason our figures look better than those of most other nations is that so much of our manufacturing industry has moved overseas.
 It is this which allows the government to meet its targets.
 If the stuff we buy is made in China, China gets the blame.

 This would be less of an issue if China were obliged to restrict its emissions.
-But under the only global treaty in force at the moment – the Kyoto protocol2 – developing countries have no need to reduce their impacts.
+But under the only global treaty in force at the moment – – developing countries have no need to reduce their impacts.
 That suits the governments of both rich and poorer nations.
 Governments like ours can pretend there is no conflict between green and growth.
 They avoid unpopular decisions, allowing people to consume whatever they fancy, and they keep business sweet by promising endless expansion.
 Governments like China's can keep supplying us with the goods we couldn't produce at home without breaking our obligations.

 Though the UK has been better served by this system of false accounting than most nations, it's a global problem.
 A recent paper in the Proceedings of the National Academy of Sciences shows that even if all the unenforceable pledges made in the Copenhagen accord were honoured, carbon cuts by the rich nations between now and 2020 would be cancelled out by their imports from developing countries.
 In other words, nothing will have been achieved.
 Already, 16bn tonnes – equivalent to 27 years of the UK's emissions – have gone missing from the international system as a result of this false accounting.